Puzzled by how to cut your dog’s black nails?

 I struggled with trimming my dog’s nails

 As a “DIY dog mom,” I enjoy dog care routines because it’s a chance to bond with my furry family member.
-Chloe, my Goldendoodle dog, and I work as a team on everything from Goldendoodle face trims to daily tooth brushing to dog baths.
+Chloe (my Goldendoodle dog) and I work as a team on everything from Goldendoodle grooming to daily teeth cleaning.

 But dog nail trims?
 Cutting Chloe’s dark nails seemed like a daunting task.
 After an unsuccessful attempt, I was unsure of how to cut black dog nails and I was afraid of hitting the quick.